 8) Right to Fair Trial: All citizens have the right to due process and fair trial under Chiss Law.
 No citizen can be mistreated or coerced under duress barring the involvement of a military court martial.

 9) Right of Petition: All citizens have the right of petition.
-They are eligible to request material and immaterial aid from their House or the COF itself for Houseless Citizens.
+They are eligible to request aid from their House or the COF itself for Houseless Citizens.